segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 Destination Functions allow you to transform and annotate your Segment events and send them to any external tool or API without worrying about setting up or maintaining any infrastructure.

-Your function is a small piece of JavaScript code, scoped to your specific workspace, that you create, edit, and deploy in Segment to send your events to any public API endpoints.
+Your function is a small piece of JavaScript code in your workspace that you send Segment your events to any public API endpoints.

 **[VISUAL SHOWING DATA FLOW FROM SEGMENT SOURCE TO FN TO DESTINATION]**